Home > Analyses > Energy > Chevron Corporation

 Main Competitors

-There are 2 competitors in the Oil & Gas Integrated industry; below is the top 10 leaders by market capitalization:
+In the Energy sector’s Oil & Gas Integrated industry, there are 2 main competitors; the table below lists the top 2 leaders by market capitalization:

-Chevron Corporation ranks 2nd among its competitors.
-Its market cap stands at 69.2% of the leader, Exxon Mobil.
-Chevron is below both the average market cap of the top 10 and the sector median, with a 44.51% gap to Exxon Mobil, its closest rival above.
+Chevron Corporation ranks 2nd among 2 competitors.
+Its market cap is 71.65% of the leader Exxon Mobil.
+Chevron sits below both the average market cap of the top 10 (414B) and the sector median (414B).
+It maintains a 39.57% gap below Exxon Mobil, its closest rival above.

 Comparisons with competitors